Run an Algorand node

 Running an Algorand node essentially means operating a computer program that validates transactions and contributes to securing the network.
 Thousands of nodes around the world are doing the same thing, working together to validate transactions, secure the network, and maintain the integrity of the Algorand ledger.
 By running a node, you become an active contributor to this decentralized system.

-Recommended for those with a non-technical background
+Available for those with a non-technical background

 Aust One-Click Node enables you to participate in consensus with a Folks Finance Algo Liquid Governance smart contract.
 See this helpful video tutorial.